Cut Limits on Hyperbolic Extensions

 This proves the proposition.
-Hence Proposition 3.1 gives the expression of the the {\sf warped} spherical cut, at $s$, of the metric $f=\cE_k(h)$ in the $\Xi$-coordinates.
-The next corollary does the same for the (unwarped) spherical cuts $\hat{f}$ of $f$ at $s$. {\bf Corollary 3.2} {\it We have that} {\it where $r$ as in Proposition 3.1.} {\bf Proof.} Since $sinh^2(r)\,\hh\0r=h_r$, and $sinh^2(s)\,{\hat{f}}_s=f_s$, the corollary follows from Proposition 3.1 and the identity 1.6.\\\\
+Hence Proposition 4.1 gives the expression of the spherical cut, at $s$, of the metric $f=\cE_k(h)$ in the $\Xi$-coordinates.
+The next corollary does the same for the normalized spherical cut $\hat{f}$ of $f$ at $s$. {\bf Corollary 4.3.} {\it The expression of ${\hat{f}}_s$ in the $\Xi$-coordinates is given by} {\it where $r$ as in Proposition 4.1.} {\bf Proof.} Since $\sinh^2(r)\,\hh\0r=h_r$, and $\sinh^2(s)\,{\hat{f}}_s=f_s$, the corollary follows from Proposition 4.1 and identity 2.6.\\\\

-{\bf Section 4.
+{\bf Section 5.
 Cut Limits and Proof of The Main Theorem.}